Slozzyondul/Secure-Proxying-Forwarding-using-Asymmetric-Encryption/README.md

 # Secure-Proxying-Forwarding-using-Asymmetric-Encryption
 A client-server app that can securely forward TCP communication over the internet using asymmetric encryption .

+# What Is Asymmetric Encryption?

+Asymmetric encryption uses two keys:

+- Public Key (shareable) — used to encrypt

+- Private Key (secret) — used to decrypt

+In the tunnel:

+- Client encrypts the data using the server’s public key

+- Server decrypts it using its private key

+- This keeps data safe even if someone sniffs the traffic — they can't decrypt it without the private key.

+# Steps
+1️⃣	Generate RSA keys (private + public)

+2️⃣	Client encrypts messages with pubkey

+3️⃣	Server decrypts using private key

+4️⃣	Wrap it cleanly into the tunnel flow

 ## Usage